koraktor/metior/README.md

 ## Future plans

-* More statistics and analyses
+* Provide more reports
-* Generation of reports in HTML or other formats
+* Generation of reports in formats other than HTML
 * Support for creating graphs
 * Console and web application to accompany this API
 * More supported VCSs, like Subversion or Mercurial